Chicken Biryani (1 Cup) and English Chilli Chicken (1 Serving (300g))

 Portion Control

-Reduce the portion size of chicken biryani and English chilli chicken to minimize the impact on blood sugar levels.
+Reduce the portion size of chicken biryani and English chilli chicken to manage the carbohydrate intake effectively.

 Find Glucose response for your favourite foods